 - No more than 10% or 200 pages (whichever is less) of any printed item will be copied.

-- Additional restrictions may apply to some materials, based upon copyright law and prior donor agreements.
+- Additional restrictions may apply to some materials, based upon copyright law, prior donor agreements, size, and format of materials.

 - Permission to photograph does not constitute permission to publish.
 (Title 17 US Code)